MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 -----------------------------

 When the display is large, it is possible to introduce a third mapped buffer.
-This third buffer allows to not :ref:`wait the end of the swapping <section_display_swap_double_parallel>` before starting a new drawing.
+This third buffer saves from :ref:`waiting the end of the swapping <section_display_swap_double_parallel>` before starting a new drawing.
-The buffers are often called **back buffer 1**, **back buffer 2** and **back buffer 3**.
+The buffers are usually called **back buffer 1**, **back buffer 2** and **back buffer 3**.

-The *flush* step consists in swapping two buffers and to *give* to the application the third buffer:
+The *flush* step consists in swapping two buffers and to let the application draw in the third buffer:

 * The back buffer 1 is the frame buffer: it is currently used by the LCD controller to refresh the display panel.
-* The back buffer 2 is the next frame buffer: the drawings have been done and a *flush* is asked.
+* The back buffer 2 is the next frame buffer: the drawings have been done and a *flush* is requested.
 * The back buffer 3 is not used: the application can immediately draw into it without waiting the swapping between the back buffers 1 & 2.
-* At the end of the drawings in the back buffer 3, the back buffer 3 takes the role of the next frame buffer, the back buffer 2 is the frame buffer and the back buffer 1 is free.
+* When the drawings are done in the back buffer 3, this buffer becomes the next frame buffer, the back buffer 2 is the frame buffer and the back buffer 1 is free.

 .. figure:: images/ui_display_triple.*
    :alt: Swap Triple Buffer